Digital Transformation Drives Middle Market Resiliency and Growth

-Digitizing a business requires transforming the entire business model, using software as the core to the firm’s competitive advantage, to customize the go-to-market approach, scale offerings or services, and upgrade the operations, and technology infrastructure.
-A recent Harvard Business Review article reports that only 8% of companies believe that their current business model will remain economically viable if their industry keeps digitizing at its current course and speed 1.
+Digitalizing a business requires transforming the entire business model, using software as the core to the firm’s competitive advantage, customizing the go-to-market approach, scaling offerings or services, and upgrading the operations and technology infrastructure.
+A recent Harvard Business Review article reports that only eight percent of companies believe that their current business model will remain economically viable if their industry keeps digitizing at its current course and speeds.

-Prior to the pandemic, technologies such as Artificial Intelligence (“AI”), Robotics Process Automation (“RPA”), Internet of Things (“IoT”) and many others, were already being adopted by most businesses.
-The pandemic has now served to accelerate the pace of change, as customers leverage technology to meet their needs, and employers use it to empower their employees to be more effective working remotely.
-We believe that the current market conditions provide mid-tier firms a “once-in-a- lifetime” opportunity to take strategic risks to grow revenues and gain market share, by nimbly meeting evolving customer needs, expanding their go-to-market footprint, and competing more effectively with some of their larger, less agile, competitors.
+Prior to the pandemic, technologies such as Artificial Intelligence (AI), Robotics Process Automation (RPA), Internet of Things (IoT) and many others, were already being adopted by most businesses.
+The pandemic has accelerated the pace of change as customers leverage technology to meet their needs and employers to empower their employees to be more effective working remotely.
+We believe that the current market conditions provide mid-tier firms a “once-in-a-lifetime” opportunity to take strategic risks to grow revenues and gain market share, by nimbly meeting evolving customer needs, expanding their go-to-market footprint, and competing more effectively with some of their larger, less agile, competitors.
 At the same time, opportunities exist to optimize business operations and talent models to improve profitability.
 Leveraging Cherry Bekaert’s proprietary “5R” process can help leaders digitize their business and position it for continued profitable growth.

 The 5R Process to Digital Transformation

-2. Re-assess – Next, perform an “inside-out” assessment.
+2. Reassess – Next, perform an “inside-out” assessment.
 Reassess the firm’s vision and mission.
-The key to remember is that digital transformation is driven by the firm’s strategy and is a subset of it.
+Remember that digital transformation is driven by the firm’s strategy and is a subset of it.
 Examine the firm’s product/service offerings, including the technologies used to develop and support them, go-to-market strategy (customers, sales channels, sales team, products/services) and how they have been impacted by the current market conditions.
 Review business operations, and talent skills and capabilities to determine the changes that are needed to continue to grow the business.
 Evaluate all the enabling functions to identify areas for improving margins.
 In addition, review all knowledge and data needs.
 Essentially, businesses need to create a digital transformation roadmap.

-Digital transformation is a multi-year journey and will require ownership at the highest levels of the organization and significant investment.
+Digital transformation is a multi-year journey that requires ownership at the highest levels of the organization and significant investment.